 All Year Around

 Our triple rooms in real trapper’s style have one single bed and a bunk bed, a private bathroom with shower and wireless internet connection.
 The price includes a tasty breakfast and coffee or tea are complimentary.

 NOK per night

 Our family room has two bedrooms with two separate beds in each room.
 In addition, there is a nice loft in the living room that your youngsters will love.
 The room has a private bathroom and wifi.
 Breakfast and coffee/tea are included.

-The Basecamp Hotel suite is a couple’s suite, with one bedroom, a living room and a loft with two extra beds.
+The Basecamp Hotel suite is a couple’s suite, with one bedroom with a double bed, a living room and a loft with two extra beds.
 The suite has a private bathroom with shower, and free wifi.
-Our tasty breakfast and coffee/ tea is included in your stay.
+Breakfast and coffee/ tea is complementary.

 Once you’ve come this far, you have to go further.
 After a good night’s sleep at Basecamp Hotel, you’re ready for new adventures.
 Follow us to one of our further destinations: Isfjord Radio, Nordenskiöld Lodge or Basecamp Trapper’s Station.
 You won’t be the same person when we return to Longyearbyen.
 You’ll be one of the few, those who know the secrets that only the fjords, glaciers, and mountains of the Arctic whisper.

 For shorte stays there are several interesting day trips starting from the reception daily.
 We recommend that you book your trip beforehand, to make sure there is enough room for the whole party.
 See below for a list of day trips in summer and winter.